diegouribe/BAB_Fa20_ObjectiveTask/README.md

 Upperclassmen, you've probably seen more difficult questions, so we hope that you can answer these questions reasonably well.

-Good luck and email harika@blockchain.berkeley.edu if you have questions.
+Good luck and email diego.uribe@berkeley.edu if you have questions.

 ## Submission Instructions
 *DO NOT FORK THIS REPO,* SOLUTIONS THAT ARE PUBLIC WILL BE DISQUALIFED.
 We ask that you do not share any solutions and work alone.